-“A shorter version of the full Honeybee Canyon Loop that's just a bit over a ten miles.”
+“A shorter version of the full Honeybee Canyon Loop that's just a bit over a twelve miles.”

 — Stephen Woodall

-This is a shorter version of the full Honeybee Canyon Loop
+This is a shorter version of the full 20.7 mile Honeybee Canyon Loop

 that's ideal for days that don't allow for a longer run.
 Watch out for mountain bikers, as it's one of the more popular local spots.